zerollzeng/tiny-tensorrt/README.md

 I won't add features to 5.x version. keep with new version is better

 # Roadmap
+- [x] custom plugin tutorial and well_commented sample!, will finish in this week :fire::fire::fire:
-- [ ] uff support --working on, you can use it now, but I try to make it better :underage::underage::underage:
+- [ ] uff support
-- [x] custom onnx model output node :fire::fire::fire: ---2019.10.18
+- [x] custom onnx model output node  ---2019.10.18
 - [x] upgrade with TensorRT 6.0.1.5 --- 2019.9.29
 - [ ] support more model and layer --working on
 - [x] caffe model support